Xamarsia/sellify/README.md

 These commands should be executed in the root directory of the `sellify` project.

+- `pnpm install` - installs all dependencies for the project.
 - `pnpm turbo dev` - starts the development server.
 - `pnpm turbo build` - builds the project for production.
 - `pnpm turbo start` - starts the production server.